Eleanor Calvert: Marriages and children

 In 1781, John died of "camp fever", believed to be typhus, following the Siege of Yorktown.
 Eleanor's two elder daughters, Elizabeth and Martha, continued to live with her at the Abingdon plantation.
 She sent her two younger children, Eleanor and George, to Mount Vernon to live with their grandmother, Martha Washington, and her husband George Washington, future president.
-John died intestate, so his widow was granted a "dower third", the lifetime use of one-third of the Custis estate assets, including its more than 300 slaves.
-The balance of the Custis estate was held in trust for their children and distributed as the daughters married and the son reached his majority.
-Eleanor's "dower third" was distributed among their children following her death.
+John died intestate, so his widow was granted a dower third, the lifetime use of one-third of the Custis estate assets, including its more than 300 slaves.
+The balance of the John Parke Custis estate was held in trust for the children of John and Eleanor.
+The estate was distributed as the daughters married and the son reached his majority while Calvert's share was held by her for her use until her death.

-In 1783, Eleanor married Dr. David Stuart, an Alexandria physician and business associate of George Washington.
+On November 20, 1783, Eleanor married Dr. David Stuart, an Alexandria physician and business associate of George Washington.
+Her living children became the stepchildren and wards of Dr. David Stuart, even while George and Nelly lived at Mount Vernon with their grandmother, Martha Dandridge Custis Washington and her husband George Washington.

 Eleanor and David had sixteen children together: